RobinSchmidt/RS-MET-Research/Notes/LatexDocuments/DSP-Notes/ReadMe.txt

 desired, to-be-compiled paper has been included.
 I did it this way back then in order to set up all the style settings consistently in the shell document such that all papers get the same style without having to set it up redundantly in each paper and quite possibly diverging when some changes are not applied to all papers in sync.
+ToDo: Maybe try solving this problem differently by writing a common "Setup.txt" file which can be included by all the papers.

 When the plots for the GradientsFromDirectionalDerivatives.tex need to be re-generated, the code for this is in the main RS-MET codebase in the function meshGradientErrorVsDistance() in the